soxueren/atsd/api/sql/README.md

   GROUP BY entity, PERIOD(5 minute, END_TIME)
 ```

-The period specified in `GROUP BY` clause can be entered without option fields in the `SELECT` expression.
+The period specified in the `GROUP BY` clause can be entered without option fields in the `SELECT` expression.

 ```sql
 SELECT entity, PERIOD(5 minute), AVG(value)